-(h) appoint any necessary attorneys, hearing examiners, clerks, and otheremployees and agents and fix their set such employees' compensation, and authorize attorneys appointed under this section to appear for and represent the administrator in court;
+(h) appoint any necessary attorneys, hearing examiners, elerks, and otheremployees and agents and fix their set such employees' compensation, and authorize attorneys appointed under this section to appear for and represent the administrator in court;

 (i) examine periodically at intervals the administrator deems appropriate the loans, business and records of every licensee, registrant or person filing notification pursuant to K.S.A.
-16a-6-201 through 16a-6-203, and amendments thereto or consumer credit filer, except licensees-which that are supervised financial organizations.
+16a-6-201 through 16a-6-203, and amendments thereto or consumer credit filer, except licensees which that are supervised financial organizations.
 The official or agency responsible for the supervision of each supervised financial organization shall examine the loans, business and records of each such organization in the manner and periodically at intervals prescribed by the administrator.
 In addition, for the purpose of discovering violations of K.S.A.
-16a-1-101 through 16a-9-102 et seq., and amendments thereto, or securing information lawfully required, the administrator or the official or agency to whose supervision the organization is subject to K.S.A.
+16a-1-101-through 16a-9-102 et seq., and amendments thereto, or securing information lawfully required, the administrator or the official or agency to whose supervision the organization is subject to K.S.A.
 16a-6-105, and amendments thereto, may at any time investigate the loans, business and records of any supervised lender.
-For examination purposes the administrator shall have free and reasonable access to the offices, places of business and records of the lender, registrant or person filing notification\licensee or consumer credit filer notification under examination or consumer credit filer;
+For examination purposes the administrator shall have free and reasonable access to the offices, places of business and records of the lender, registrant or person filing notification licensee or consumer credit filer and the administrator may control access to any documents and records of a licensee, registrant or person filing notification under examination or consumer credit filer;